Lucretius/vault_raft_snapshot_agent/README.md

 `timeout` How often to run the snapshot agent.
 Examples: `30s`, `1h`.
 See https://golang.org/pkg/time/#ParseDuration for a full list of valid time units.

-`token` Specify the token used to call the Vault API.
-This can also be specified via the env variable `SNAPSHOT_TOKEN`.
+`role_id` Specifies the role_id used to call the Vault API.
+See the authentication steps below.

+`secret_id` Specifies the secret_id used to call the Vault API.

 ### Storage options